sdbruder/laserstack/README.md

 it does not support everything under the sun but it's configurable, you can customize the container to suit your needs.

-It supports macOS, WSL2 (Windows) and Linux and it needs docker.
+It supports macOS, WSL2, WSLg (Windows) and Linux and it needs docker.

 Laser has a shell script around docker-compose as an interface to it, it exposes all docker-compose commands and extends it with it's own subcommands.